djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 c\approx3.0-0.4=2.6.
 $$

-So about 2.6 variance units are associated with spatially structured variation.
+About 2.6 variance units are therefore associated with spatially structured variation.

 #### Practical range